 In 1980, the Mississippi State Legislature created the Statewide Personnel System, which governs the establishment of employment positions, classification of positions, employment conduct, movement and separation of employees and provides a system of personnel management for State government.
-The Legislature also created the Mississippi State Personnel Board (hereinafter referred to as "MSPB") as the governing authority to administer the Statewide
+The Legislature also created the Mississippi State Personnel

-Personnel System.
-In 1981, the Legislature further established the "Colonel Guy Groff State Variable Compensation Plan" or the VCP and authorized the MSPB to implement the plan and review the plan annually.
+Board (hereinafter referred to as "MSPB") as the governing authority to administer the Statewide Personnel System.
+In 1981, the Legislature further established the "Colonel Guy Groff State Variable Compensation Plan" or the VCP and authorized MSPB to implement the plan and review the plan annually.
+Mississippi Code Annotated § 25-9-147.